nidegen/nidegen.github.io/_pages/hyperlinks.md

 [Marsupials:](https://en.wikipedia.org/wiki/Marsupial)
 Did you know that marsupials are born as a fetus?
 Worth to read!

-[Meat:](http://www.zeit.de/zeit-magazin/essen-trinken/2015-04/hausschlachtung-schwein-bauernhof) People tend to lose the relation to where the meat comes from.
-Why is it that eating muscles is more normal than eating organs?
 [Ameisen, ein funktionierendes Gesellschaftsmodell?]( http://www.snf.ch/de/fokusForschung/newsroom/Seiten/news-150304-horizonte-auf-dem-ameisenfriedhof.aspx) Sehr eindrücklich.

 -